magicalbrad/thundertixGA4/index.md

 This means the analytics from the Thundertix events will appear in your main site's analytics account.

+Note that I am explicitly triggering the Thundertix events I wish to track.
+This makes it unnecessary to have Google Analytics set up directly on the Thundertix page.
+If desired, you could add Analytics to Thundertix and then capture any additional desired events on your webpage's Analytics account.

 ## Implementation
 ### Thundertix Child Frame Setup
 #### Google Tag Manager